comp-lin-alg/comp-lin-alg-course/doc/source/L2_QR_factorisation.rst

 .. proof:exercise::

-   The function :func:`cla_utils.exercises3.solve_U` has been left unimplemented.
+   `(\ddagger)` The function :func:`cla_utils.exercises3.solve_U` has been left unimplemented.
 It should use backward substitution to solve upper triangular systems.
 The interfaces are set so that multiple right hand sides can be provided and solved at the same time.
 The functions should only use one loop over the rows of `U`, to efficiently solve the multiple problems.
 The test script ``test_exercises3.py`` in the ``test`` directory will test these functions.